Download page Java Memory Leaks.

-To enable Automatic Leak Detection, you need the Configure Agent Properties permission.
+- To activate Automatic Leak Detection, you need the Configure Agent Properties permission.

-To start an On Demand Capture Session, you need the Advanced Agent Operation permission.
+- To start an On Demand Capture Session, you need the Advanced Agent Operation permission.
 See Create and Manage Custom Roles.

 You can access Automatic Leak Detection on the Memory tab of the Node Dashboard.
 Automatic Leak Detection is disabled by default because it increases overhead on the JVM.
 You should enable leak detection mode only when you suspect a memory leak problem.
 Turn off Automatic Leak Detection after you identify the cause for the leak.